scribbletune/sampler/README.md

 scribble.clip({
 	notes: 'C4',
 	pattern: 'x',
-	sampler: getSampler('piano', '/samples/')
-}).start();
+	sampler: getSampler('piano') // a second param can be provided for the path for serving the samples }).start();
 ```
 You can substitute `piano` to any of the following:
+- celestialPad
+- ciriusRez
+- epicTranceLead
-- superSaw
+- jarblePerator
 - korgBass
 - piano
+- psyTranceBass
-- ciriusRez
+- superSaw

 ### Tone MonoSynths

-For synth presets of Tone.js, I ve put together few of these for you to use by calling the `getToneMonoSynth` method in your scripts while creating clips with an `instrument`.
+For synth presets of Tone.js, I ve put together few of these for you to use by calling the global `getToneMonoSynth` method in your scripts while creating clips with an `instrument`.
+Make sure to pull the tone-mono-synths.js file in your HTML via a SCRIPT tag.

 ```
 scribble.clip({